Cold, Flu, or Allergies: What’s Making You Sniffle?

 If you are suffereing from these symptoms and don’t know which of those three things you actually have, don’t panic.
 We know how to help you identify the actual source.
 You just need to focus on the 3Ts:

-• Treatment – Flu and cold allergens have to run their course, but allergy symptoms like postnasal drip and swollen, watery, and/or itchy eyes can be improved with proper treatment.
+• Treatment – Flu and cold non-living allergens* have to run their course, but allergy symptoms like postnasal drip and swollen, watery, and/or itchy eyes can be improved with proper treatment.

 • Temperature – If you have a fever, you more than likely have the flu or a cold.
 Allergies are not known to cause fevers.